 - Content analysis: Find social media data about particular topic of interest: content type, top shared domains, top social media platforms, etc.

 - Influencer marketing: Find top influencers in a niche or industry based on social media reach or engagement.

 Correct, that’s us – one of the best social media monitoring tools.
 Says who?
 Says Buffer!

-Brand24 is a paid tool starting at $49 a month and offers a free, 2-week trial (no card required).
+Brand24 is a social media analytics tool starting at $49 a month and offers a free, 2-week trial (no card required).

-The tool does web and social media monitoring and analytics.
-You can monitor keywords related to your company, for example company name, website address, company hashtag, marketing campaign name or hashtag and discover how they perform in social media in terms of social media reach, engagement, volume of mentions, influential sources mentioning them, etc.
+The tool does web and social media monitoring and analytics across multiple channels You can monitor keywords related to your company, for example company name, website address, company hashtag, marketing campaign name or hashtag and discover how they perform in social media channels in terms of social media reach, engagement, volume of mentions, influential sources mentioning them, etc.